PixelStoriesEngine/pixel-stories-docs/src/content/docs/getting-started.md

 ## Early Access Note

 The Pixel Stories game engine is in early development.
 As an early user, you may encounter bugs or unexpected errors.
-Please report any bugs, feedback, or suggestions you have through our [Google form](https://forms.gle/76x3G1mkUQpKvbG7A).
+Please report any bugs, feedback, or suggestions you have through our [feedback form](https://forms.gle/76x3G1mkUQpKvbG7A).
 Thank you and we appreciate your support as an early adopter!

 ## Community